synaptics-astra/.github/profile/README.rst

+**NOTICE: Some components of the release are not published yet and will result in a 404 error: the full release will be available on 10th of April.**

 Welcome to the Synaptics Astra GitHub organization.
 This organization hosts the repositories related to our Yocto BSP layer and SDK package for the Synaptics Astra platform.

 Getting started